Madhushree2000/iNeuron/Python Advance Programming Assignment/Programming Assignment-1/README.md

-#ASSIGNMENT 1
+# ASSIGNMENT 1
 -----------------------------------------------------------------------------------------------------------------------------------------------

-*1. Write a function that takes a list of lists and returns the value of all of the symbols in it, where each symbol adds or takes something from the total score.
+1. Write a function that takes a list of lists and returns the value of all of the symbols in it, where each symbol adds or takes something from the total score.
 Symbol values:

 "#" = 5